-Analysis of Protein-Ligand Interactions in the Modeled Wild-Type ER\alpha Systems.
-To understand the features responsible for the observed biologic behavior of TPE derivatives, we have analyzed their interactions with the active site residues of ER α .
-The X-ray structures of ER α with the ligands show the presence of a conserved H-bonds network involving the hydroxyl groups of the ligands and the side chains of His524, Glu353, Arg394, and a water molecule (Fig. 9, F-H).
-Additionally, 3OHTPE and BPTPE H-bond to the hydroxyl group of Thr347 (Fig. 9, G and H).
-These contacts, together with the hydrophobic interactions, were monitored for all trajectories and are summarized in Supplemental Fig. 2 as timeline representations, whereas the frequencies of occurrence are presented in Supplemental Table 3.
-Similar to E2, the H-bond to His524 occurs over 95% of the time for Z2OHTPE and 3OHTPE, whereas the interaction with Glu353 occurs with lower frequency, in the following order: Z2OHTPE (75%), 3OHTPE (66%), and BPTPE (65%).
-A direct H-bond to Arg394 is not observed in the simulations, only via a water bridge, with frequencies below 20% (Supplemental Table 3).
-A distinctive feature is the H-bond between the hydroxyl group of Thr347 and the phenolic hydroxyl of 30HTPE and BPTPE (Fig. 9, G and H), which occurs over 90% of the trajectories, indicating stable interactions with this residue, confirmed by low RMSF values of the residue (Supplemental Fig. 3, A and B).
+Analysis of protein-ligand interactions in the modeled wild type ERa systems.
+To understand the features responsible for the observed biological behavior of TPE derivatives, we have analyzed their interactions with the active site residues of ERa.
+The X-ray structures of ERa with the ligands show the presence of a conserved H-bonds network involving the hydroxyl groups of the ligands and the side chains of His524, Glu353, Arg394, and a water molecule (Fig. 9F-H).
+Additionally, 30HTPE and BPTPE H-bond to the hydroxyl group of Thr347 (Fig. 9G, H).
+These contacts, together with the hydrophobic interactions, were monitored for all trajectories and are summarized in Fig. S2 as timeline representations, while the frequencies of occurrence are presented in Table S3.
+Similar to E2, the H-bond to His524 occurs over 95% of the time for Z2OHTPE and 3OHTPE, while the interaction with Glu353 occurs with lower frequency, in the following order Z2OHTPE (75%), 3OHTPE (66%), and BPTPE (65%).
+A direct H-bond to Arg394 is not observed in the simulations, only via a water bridge, with frequencies below 20% (Table S3).
+A distinctive feature is the H-bond between the hydroxyl group of Thr347 and the phenolic hydroxyl of 3OHTPE and BPTPE (Fig. 9G, H), which occurs over 90% of the trajectories, indicating stable interactions with this residue, confirmed by low RMSF values of the residue (Fig. S3A, B).
 The hydrophobic contacts, mainly with residues Met343, Ala 350, Met388, Leu384, Leu391, Leu428, Leu525, and pi-pi stacking interactions with Phe404, define the remaining contacts between the ligands and the receptor.
-Interestingly, the experimental B-factors show high values for His524 and Leu525 in the structures of Z2OHTPE and 3OHTPE, but not for E_2 , indicating increased flexibility of the residues in these structures.
-However, the RMSF of His524 and Leu525 calculated based on $C\alpha$ atoms and side chains show minimal fluctuations, similar to the RMSF values of the residues in the E_2 complex (Supplemental Fig. 3, A-C).
+Interestingly, the experimental B-factors show high values for His524 and Leu525 in the structures of Z2OHTPE and 3OHTPE, but not for E2, indicating increased flexibility of the residues in these structures.
+However, the RMSF of His524 and Leu525 calculated based on Ca atoms, and side chains show minimal fluctuations, similar to the RMSF values of the residues in the E2 complex (Fig. S3A-C).
 These findings show that His524 is stabilized through H-bonding to Z2OHTPE and 3OHTPE inducing stability in the binding pocket, reinforced by the hydrophobic contacts with Leu525.
-Additional information on RMSF calculations are included in the Supplemental Fig. 4.
-Information on the timeline of the interactions of amino acid residues in the LBD with the test compounds within the 50-nm simulation time can be viewed in the Supplemental Fig. 5.
+Additional information on RMSF calculations are included in the supplementary figure S4.
+Information on the time line of the interactions of amino acid residues in the LBD with the test compounds within the 50nm simulation time can be viewed in the supplemental figure S5.